Utah Department of Transportation

 Primary Response

-• In some cases, the necessary improvements will result in impacts to a portion or all of a property.
+• In some cases, constructing the preferred alternative would result in impacts to a portion or all of a property.
 In those cases, UDOT must follow federal and state ROW procedures and processes (Acquisition Services | UDOT (utah.gov)).

 Primary Response